-Financial sustainability
+Financial Sustainability

-During 2024, we reviewed the Council's financial sustainability including a focus on the actions, plans and arrangements to bridge funding gaps and address financial pressures over the medium term.
-We found that the Council has reasonable arrangements to support its financial sustainability, with a clear understanding of its financial position and regular reporting to members, but is in the early stages of developing its change programme to help it meet its significant funding gap.
+During 2024, we reviewed the council's financial sustainability including a focus on the actions, plans and arrangements to bridge funding gaps and address financial pressures over the medium term.
+We found that the Council has arrangements in place to support its present financial sustainability but lacks a long-term strategy to support this.